ircv3/ircv3-specifications/extensions/resume.md

 3. Use the ID to look-up the session the client wishes to resume.
 4. Use a **constant-time comparison function** to compare the provided key and the key of the session being resumed, to ensure they match.

 This approach is recommended as it protects against timing attacks.
-Implementers MAY use their own methods of validating tokens, but are cautioned to think very carefully about security considerations and possible attacks.
+Implementers MAY use their own methods of validating tokens, but are cautioned to think very carefully about security considerations and possible attacks against their method.

 ## Examples